PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 **Note**: Why Thursday?
 POSIX-based operating systems count the time since GMT midnight January 1st of 1970, which was a Thursday.
 PowerDNS inception/expiration times are generated based on an integral number of weeks having passed since the start of the 'epoch'.

+PowerDNS also serves the DNSKEY records in live-signing mode.
+Their TTL is derived from the SOA records *minimum* field.
+When using NSEC3, the TTL of the NSEC3PARAM record is also derived from that field.

 # `pdnsutil`
 `pdnsutil` (previously called `pdnssec`) is a powerful command that is the operator-friendly gateway into PowerDNSSEC configuration.
 Behind the scenes, `pdnsutil` manipulates a PowerDNS backend database, which also means that for many databases, `pdnsutil` can be run remotely, and can configure key material on different servers.